foodfight/showz/whats-cookin/episode_31.md

 and discuss when to [roll your own open-source project](http://theshipshow.com/2012/10/rolling-your-own/) rather than contribute to an existing one.

-notes from Jamie Winsor
-Berkshelf:

-The Berkshelf team is moving toward an official 0.6.0 release which currently has a beta release out in the wild.
-The 0.6.0 release of Berkshelf will include Windows support and a smoother installation process.
-Gecode will no longer be a requirement for Berkshelf.
-We are also taking the time to fix some issues that were introduced in the 0.5.0 release before cutting 0.6.0.

-The 0.5.0 release included a Vagrant plugin which allows tight integration into Vagrant for both the Chef-Solo and Chef-Client provisioners.
-The --shims flag was removed in favor of this plugin.
-Now when you run vagrant provision or vagrant up the plugin will take care of providing the correct cookbooks to Vagrant.

-Solve: Solve is a good all purpose version comparison and version constraint solving library.
-Berkshelf 0.6.0 uses Solve in place of Gecode.

-Solve now supports SemVer-2.0.0-rc1 fully.
-This means the version numbers now support an optional pre-release and/or build version.

-Full cross-platform support now that Solve no longer depends on GeCode. thus you can run Berkshelf on windows and makes installation on Mac OS X or linux a million times easier.

-Ridley:

-We're continuing to evolve Ridley as we develop a soon-to-be open source Chef Orchestrator.
-More to come
+* [Berkshelf](http://berkshelf.com/) was a popular topic during last week's Chef Community Summit.
+Riot Games is moving towards an official 0.6.0 release

-Chef Openstack updates on [Matt Ray's blog](http://leastresistance.wordpress.com/2012/10/23/chef-for-openstack-status-1022/), [matt's presentation at openstack summit](http://www.slideshare.net/mattray/chef-for-openstack-openstack-fall-2012-summit)
+* Chef Openstack updates on [Matt Ray's blog](http://leastresistance.wordpress.com/2012/10/23/chef-for-openstack-status-1022/), [matt's presentation at openstack summit](http://www.slideshare.net/mattray/chef-for-openstack-openstack-fall-2012-summit)
 There is a lot of development underway with numerous patches making their way into master for both Openstack release Essex and the newest release, Folsom.

-The Chef for Openstack [mailing list](http://groups.google.com/group/opscode-chef-openstack)
+* There is now a Chef for Openstack [mailing list](http://groups.google.com/group/opscode-chef-openstack)

+* [Uptime](http://fzaninotto.github.com/uptime/) is a new simple HTTP remote monitoring utility using Node.js and MongoDB.
+There's even a cookbook for managing your uptime application that we'll mention in cookbook news.

 ### Upcoming Meetup Groups and Events